Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Aspartame is an artificial sweetener.
 Aspartame may cause high blood pressure, headache, insomnia, retina deterioration, ovarian cancer, brain tumors, dizziness, seizures, nervous problems, severe allergic reactions such as swelling of the throat, and death.

 Aspartame, which many doctors and herbalists consider a poison, is an ingredient in diet soft drinks, sugar free gum, breath mints, cereals, cocoa mixes, frozen desserts, juices, laxatives, chewable vitamins, flavored milks, instant coffees, wine coolers, yogurt, and other treats.
 It is even provided as a table condiment along beside sugar!
-Only time will tell if Aspartame is a dieter’s dream or a toxic nightmare.
+Only time will tell if Aspartame will become a toxic nightmare.
 (According to the United States Food and Drug Administration (FDA), Aspartame is safe for human consumption.)

 Baron is a mineral which enhances the metabolism of calcium, magnesium, phosphorus, and vitamin D for good bone formation.
 Baron stimulates estrogen production to protect against osteoporosis.
 Food sources include most vegetables, fruits, raisons, and nuts.